VasilMilchev24/projectcar5/README.md

 - Finished the design of: Welcome Page, Login Page, Registration Page and Main Page.
 - Code optimization: Utilizing reusable components.
 - Fixing project structure: Organizing components and app routes.
+- Created reusable template for movie page:

 **To Do for Front-End**
-- Creating reusable template for movie page:
-•	Main things to consider:
-  1. We should make the page a reusable component by loading specific movie data, images, and videos based on a unique ID.
-  2. Designing a modern, yet user-friendly interface.
+- Hosting the movies and making the video player in movie_page to work
 - Making FQA page
 - Making Contacts page